lloc/test-wordpress-requirejs/README.md

-test-wordpress-requirejs
+Test WordPress RequireJS
 ========================

-Proof of concept - WordPress / requirejs
+Proof of concept - Using RequireJS In WordPress